Falconry training and technique: Jesses

-There are three styles of jesses: traditional, which is a single strap specially knotted onto the bird; and Aylmeri, a two part restraint featuring an anklet that is grommeted on, and a removable jess strap.
+There are three styles of jesses.
+Traditional is a single strap specially knotted onto the bird.
+Aylmeri is a two part restraint featuring an anklet that is grommeted on and a removable jess strap.
 Some Aylmeri jess straps have dental rubber bands on them to make it more difficult for the bird to pull out the jess, but they are still removable if the bird gets caught up outdoors.
 The third type of jesses is a combination of the two, referred to as "false Aylmeri."
-These use an anklet as well, but a brass eyelet is slipped through, far enough away that the toes will not get caught in it.
-There are two straps attached to the anklet, flying jesses and mews jesses.
+These use an anklet as well, but a brass eyelet is slipped through far enough away that the toes will not get caught in it; there are two straps attached to the anklet, flying jesses and mews jesses.
 Both can be removed.
 A good reference on these jesses is "Care And Management of Captive Raptors" by Lori Arent & Mark Martell, published by the University of Minnesota: this guide is very popular with zoos and wildlife centers, though it is not a traditional falconry book.

 The singular of "jesses" is correctly "jess", but one jess is often mistakenly called a "jessie", by wrong back-formation from "jesses" treated as "jessies", which would be pronounced the same.

 Nylon Aylmeri jesses have recently grown in popularity.
 Thinner, lighter, and stronger, they do not rot or need oiling to stay supple.
 The anklets are grommetted on, like their leather counterparts, but instead of a folded button keeping the straps from falling through the anklets, a knot is used.
 The end of the knot is melted with a cigarette lighter to keep it from fraying.
 In order to form the loops the swivel or clips will attach to, a nylon parachute cord is hollowed out, threaded up through itself using an awl, and knotted.